-In this section I have tried to describe the context of my school-based work with male youth while including relevant education research regarding urban schooling.
-I have also discussed some considerations of race and the need for a culturally responsive and pertinent pedagogy to address the declining graduation rates in our culturally diverse schools.
-On reflection, it is apparent that varying events on both a micro and macro level can hinder or derail young men's focus on academics.
+In this chapter I have tried to describe the context of my school-based work with young men.
+I have also discussed some considerations of race and the need for a culturally responsive and pertinent pedagogy to 54 Urban schooling address the declining graduation rates in our culturally diverse schools.
+On reflection, it is apparent that events on both micro and macro levels can hinder or derail young men's focus on academics.

 Any student who is affected by or involved in ongoing conflict and trouble, or overtaken by anger or irritability, or affected by circumstances such as loss and injustice, is going to have far greater difficulties with academic learning in the classroom.
-As Winslade & Williams (2011) aptly state:
+As Winslade and Williams (2011) aptly stated:

-Effective learning takes place in a context of emotional calmness and enjoyment, not one dominated by anxiety, anger or fear. (p.3)
+Effective learning takes place in a context of emotional calmness and enjoyment, not one dominated by anxiety, anger or fear.
+(Winslade & Williams, 2011, p.
+3)

 So how can we, as counsellors or social workers in schools, respond to this situation?
-The following sections of this paper provide ideas, from a school social work perspective and narrative practices approach, for ways in which we can effectively respond to stories of anger, trouble and oppression.
+The following chapters provide ideas, from a school social work perspective and a narrative practice approach, about ways we can effectively respond to stories of anger, trouble and oppression.